birajpandey/SVGD-reimplementation/README.md

 import jax.numpy as jnp
 import jax.random as jrandom
 import numpy as np
-from svgd import kernel, density, models, plots, config import matplotlib.pyplot as plt
+from svgd import kernel, density, models import matplotlib.pyplot as plt